-Our mission is to significantly reduce maternal and infant mortality rates in impoverished communities.
+Our mission: To significantly reduce maternal and infant mortality rates in underserved communities.

 Access * Quality * Resources

-Maison de Naissance offers a wide range of services (Funded Initiatives), including medical, economic, and educational programs.
+Maison de Naissance offers a wide range of services, including medical, economic, and educational programs.

 Overcoming the obstacles to care faced by women in resource-poor rural Haiti creates new opportunities for the generations of babies born at Maison de Naissance.

 Financial support and educational programs provide desperately needed resources.
 Internet communication and information access connect healthcare providers in Haiti with the resources of medical centers and specialists in the United States.
 Integration of essential health services with community programs for health, education, and economic development promises to transform this community.

 Strategies like these change the existing economics of healthcare for the poor in Haiti: